Limit the study area

 Evaluate road access

-In the previous lesson, you added and filtered municipality and population data to your map.
-In this lesson, you'll add all-season road data.
+Previously, you added and filtered municipality and population data to your map.
+Next, you'll add all-season road data.
 Then, you'll create a 2-kilometer buffer around the roads and estimate the percentage of rural population within that buffer.
 Your result will give an idea of how well the Shikoku region follows the United Nations' SDG Indicator 9.1.1, a measure of sustainable development.

 Buffer road data

 First, you'll add all-season road data to the map.
 An all-season road, according to the metadata for Indicator 9.1.1, is "a road that is motorable all year round by the prevailing means of rural transport (often a pick-up or a truck which does not have four-wheel-drive)."

 For the Shikoku region, the emergency transportation road system best meets the requirements for an all-season road.
 You'll add this data to the map and create a 2-kilometer buffer around it.

 - If necessary, open your SDG_Japan project in ArcGIS Pro.

 You'll add the emergency transportation road data from ArcGIS Online.
 This dataset came from Japan's Ministry of Land, Infrastructure, Transport and Tourism, which maintains National Land numerical information on a variety of transportation and land-use topics.